National Rifle Association: Media campaigns

 In 2017, Zack Beauchamp of Vox and Mark Sumner of Daily Kos criticized a video advertisement from the NRA.
 In the video, Dana Loesch runs through a list of wrongs committed by an unspecified "they":

 They use their media to assassinate real news.
 They use their schools to teach children that the president is another Hitler.
 They use their movie stars, and singers, and comedy shows, and award shows to repeat their narrative over and over again.
 And then they use their ex-president to endorse the resistance.
 All to make them march.
 Make them protest.
 Make them scream racism and sexism and xenophobia and homophobia.
 To smash windows, burn cars, shut down interstates and airports, bully and terrorize the law abiding.
 Until the only option left is for the police to do their jobs and stop the madness.
 And when that happens, they'll use it as an excuse for their outrage.
 The only way we stop this.
 The only way we save our country and our freedom, is to fight this violence of lies with the clenched fist of truth.

 Sumner alleged the NRA was trying to boost gun sales by "convincing half of America to declare war on the other half."
 Beauchamp wrote, "It's a paranoid vision of American life that encourages the NRA's fans to see liberals not as political opponents, but as monsters."

-In May 2018, the NRA ran an advertisement which criticized the media for giving too much coverage to school shooters by showing their faces and revealing their names, in effect causing a "glorification of carnage in pursuit of ratings", and satirically suggested that Congress pass legislation to limit such coverage in order to make provocative point about gun control.
+In May 2018, the NRA ran an advertisement which criticized the media for giving too much coverage to school shooters by showing their faces and revealing their names, in effect causing a "glorification of carnage in pursuit of ratings", and satirically suggested that Congress pass legislation to limit such coverage in order to make a provocative point about gun control.
 In response, critics suggested that this would violate the First Amendment right of free speech.